tobac-project/tobac/doc/developer_guide/code_reviews.rst

 Code reviews
 ------------------

-Before anything is merged into the release branch (:code:`RC_*`), we require that two reviewers accept the code changes of a pull request.
+Before anything is merged into the release branch (:code:`RC_*`), we require that one reviewer accepts the code changes of a pull request.

 ============================
 How to do a code review